joshdrochon/friday-project/README.md

 ## Known Bugs

-_This code is unfinished and may not work in all browsers.
-The latest versions of Google Chrome and Mozilla Firefox are recommended.
-You can download them at www.google.com/chrome or www.mozilla.org respectively._
+_This code is unfinished and does not fully function.
+The jQuery logic only outputs one of the five possible tracks no matter how the user responds.
+Work is currently in progress to solve this issue as quickly as possible _

 ## Support and contact details